-For information on the application process, see Apply.
+For information on the application process, visit the Applying to Honors page.

 What are my requirements?

-To see a list of the requirements for the three different types of Honors, see Types of Honors.
+To see a list of the requirements for the three different types of Honors, visit the Types of Honors page.
 You can also refer to the Honors Student Handbooks for your year of entrance for more information on requirements.